Weathering the Storm: How to Prepare Your Pool and Spa for a Hurricane in 5 Easy Steps

 Remove and Store Loose Items Around the Pool Area

 Pool toys, umbrellas, planters, and outdoor furniture become projectiles that are potentially dangerous in hurricane-force winds.
 Bring these items inside your home or store them in an enclosed, secure deck box.
-Removable accessories for spas, such as headrests or covers, should also be stored safely.
-Heavy-duty straps or ties can be used on fixed items that are not removable to secure them in place.
-Remove solar blankets, skimmer baskets, or automatic pool cleaners to prevent damage.
+Secure all removable accessories for spas, such as headrests or covers.

-Install Protective Barriers and Coverings
+Install Protective Pool Barriers and Coverings

 If you do own a safety cover or a hurricane-rated pool cover, install it now.
 Correct coverings will prevent material from entering the pool and reduce the need for later cleaning in case of a storm.
-Non-wind-rated regular covers will be torn apart or become safety hazards in strong gusts.
-Temporary windbreaks or barriers, such as sandbags or portable fencing, can be placed around the pool to deflect flying debris and reduce water contamination.
+Non-wind-rated covers may be torn apart or become safety hazards in strong storms.

 Post-Storm Assessment and Professional Support